terrablocks/aws-account-security/README.md

 ## Important - Please read before using the module
 - To enable IAM Access Analyzer at organisation level below mentioned prerequisites must be met:
   - Please make sure organisation is already created and you are running the template using Management Account credentials or Delegated Administrator Account credentials
   - IAM Access Analyzer integration is enabled at organization level.
-Refer to [AWS doc](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_integrate_services.html) for more details
+Refer to [AWS doc](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_integrate_services.html) or [CLI ref](https://docs.aws.amazon.com/cli/latest/reference/organizations/enable-aws-service-access.html) for more details

 ## Requirements